North Waltham

 North Waltham is a village and civil parish in the borough of Basingstoke and Deane in Hampshire, England.
-It is located around 6 mi southwest of Basingstoke and just north of the M3 motorway.
+It is located around 6 mi southwest of Basingstoke and just 2.7 miles from junction 7 of the M3 motorway.
 In the 2011 Census it had a population of 870.
 The village is home to a pond, shop, Victorian primary school, a recreation ground and two pubs: The Fox, and The Wheatsheaf.
-The Church of England Parish Church is dedicated to St Michael.
+The Church of England Parish Church, dedicated to St Michael is medieval in origin, though much restored in 1866.

 Governance

 The village and civil parish are part of the Oakley and North Waltham ward of the borough of Basingstoke and Deane.
 In turn, the ward falls within the North West Hampshire constituency.